Open Country to buy Mataura Valley Milk

 Mataura Valley Milk (MVM), which has a plant at McNab on the outskirts of Gore, is majority-owned by The a2 Milk Company alongside minority partner China Animal Husbandry Group.

-Announcing its full-year results to the NZX yesterday, a2 Milk said it was divesting its 75% stake for about $100 million, while it expected to recognise a loss on sale of about $130m.
+Announcing its full-year results to the NZX on Monday, a2 Milk said it was divesting its 75% stake for about $100 million, while it expected to recognise a loss on sale of about $130m.

 MVM was an advanced nutritional powder-drying facility that continued to have significant potential "but is no longer the optimal asset and pathway to achieve our strategic objectives", it said.